-The Contingency Reserve, which is budgeted at \$31.2M in FY19, is an amount equal to 5.0% of resources to be used for unanticipated revenue shortfalls or expenditures.
-For example, fuel costs and electricity rate increases have been highly volatile and often exceed normal inflation.
+The Contingency Reserve, which is budgeted at \$31.9M in FY20, is an amount equal to 5.0% of revenues to be used for unanticipated revenue shortfalls or expenditures.
+For example, fuel costs and electricity rate increases can be highly volatile and may exceed normal inflation.
 Another example is the need for accrued leave payouts due to unanticipated retirements.